projectfong/docs/smarthome/ha-matter-segmented-network.md

 _esphomelib._tcp
 ```

-Device names should be redacted before publishing logs because hostnames can reveal hardware roles, naming conventions, or internal asset information.
+Device names should be reviewed before publishing logs because hostnames can reveal hardware roles, naming conventions, or internal asset information.

 The successful path is: